aidancox24/String_Search_II/README.md

 For our web-based GUI, you really don't "build" the GUI but rather just start a web server and point a browser at it.
 We use a Flask/Python environment which acts as a simple web server and lets us use python to accept web requsts, do some work, and then respond to the browser with the html/js pages.

-To get your environment setup, simply follow these instructions.
+To get your environment setup, simply follow these instructions.<br/>

+Note: Execute these commands using windows command prompt.<br/>

 --> Download our web-based app [source](https://github.com/aidancox24/String_Seach_II/tree/main/source/SearchIt-web) into a new project folder on your system.